rtCamp/action-deploy-wordpress/README.md

 ### Vault

 1. The setup of ssh keys for deployment is supported through [vault](https://www.vaultproject.io/). `VAULT_ADDR` secret variable specifies the address on which vault is deployed, e.g., `VAULT_ADDR=https://example.com:8200`.
+[VAULT_TOKEN](https://www.vaultproject.io/docs/concepts/tokens.html) is the token by which authentication with vault will be possible to retrieve the secrets and information.

 2. For Signed SSH Certificates to work, follow the steps give [here](https://www.vaultproject.io/docs/secrets/ssh/signed-ssh-certificates.html#signing-key-amp-role-configuration) on the deployed vault instance.